FlorianBord2/Hatch/README.md

-# Hatch
+# Hatch (Works in 2020)
-Hatch is a brute force tool that is used to brute force most websites
+Hatch is a brute force tool that is used to brute force most websites.
+This version of Hatch has been optimized to work with Python 3.

 ## Installation Instructions
 ```
 git clone https://github.com/Greatest125/Hatch
+cd Hatch
 python main.py
 ```